Have a white plastic vinyl fence that is dirty, moldy or covered with mildew? Then you’re likely wondering how to clean a vinyl fence!

 Planning on using lots of vinegar to clean?
 Just get the big bottles of vinegar for a few bucks like this one.
 They’re more economical than buying 16 oz. bottles at the grocery store.

 Now, I’ve seen those bottles of outdoor fence cleaners at the garden center checkouts of big box stores.
-They are in the aisles of potentially toxic cleaners that are designed to help make your life easier, but only drain your wallet of money – and expose you and your family (including the pets!) to chemicals.
+They are in the aisles of chemical-based cleaners that are designed to help make your life easier, but only drain your wallet of money.
+If you could use a natural product that worked just as well for less money, would you?

 I don’t think you should have to spend a lot of money, and use a product with lots of warnings, if there is a natural alternative that works just as well for less money.
 Do you?